chavisam/chavisam/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on an Accademy teaching a lot of things about computers.
+Also works as a Teacher assistant in 4Geeks Academy Spain.
-- 🌱 I’m currently learning in 4Geeks Accademy to improve Codding.
+- 🌱 I’m currently learning and improve Codding.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...